gchers/p/README.md

 $ p -l
 ```
 which returns a list of the labels, together with their age in days.
+NOTE however that this function is beta; in fact, it works by looking at
+the storage files' timestamp, which can be misleading if you sync passwords
+with other computers.

 *p* does not guarantee that an attacker controlling your computer will not be
 able to get all your passwords: a simple keylogger used while you type the